 I grew up, as many of us did, experiencing various forms of conflict from the silent to the physical.
 While I thought this was normal as a child, as an adult I determined to make better choices.
 Being a child of divorce led me to the field of divorce mediation with a desire to help children by helping their parents work through conflict in positive ways.
 It wasn’t long before I realized what I really wanted to understand was this thing called conflict.
 That led me to pursue a Master’s degree in conflict analysis and resolution.
 Teaching others to understand the nature of conflict, how to de-escalate it, and how to tap its potential for positive change, has become my life’s passion.

 What I Do

 As a Trainer, I develop and lead a variety of educational programs both on-line and in-person.
-I am constantly striving to learn more about what people want and need to better manage conflict.
+I am constantly striving to learn more about what people need to better manage conflict.

-As a Conflict Coach, I work one-on-one with individuals to identify the areas they wish to work on–a particular conflict situation, a recurrent pattern, skill-building, and strategies to meet their needs.
+As a Conflict Coach, I work one-on-one with individuals to help them better manage conflict–a particular conflict situation, a recurrent pattern, skill-building, and strategies to meet their needs.

 As an Organizational Consultant, I work to assess conflict situations and recommend appropriate action to manage future conflict effectively.

 You can learn more about these conflict management options by contacting me today at (585) 748-8682 or via email.Bobbie Dillon